petrpleshachkov/hazelcast/docs/design/sql/11-sorting.md

 Currently, the sorting will only work if there is/are index(es) supporting the query ordering.
 Otherwise, an exception will be thrown.
 It means we don't perform sorting on the local member and don't need a memory management to control memory consumption by memory-intensive sorting operation.
-However, sorting pre-sorted sub-results coming from cluster members and returning a user globally ordered results is a goal.
+However, sorting pre-sorted sub-results coming from cluster members and returning to a user globally ordered results is a goal.

 There are also some limitations:
  - No expressions in the ORDER BY clause: SELECT ...
 FROM ...
 ORDER BY field [ ASC | DESC ] (, field [ ASC | DESC ])*
+   Only fileds are supported.
  - Stable ordering is not supported.
-If the order of rows is not uniquely set by the field in the ORDER BY clause, we don't have to guarantee returning the rows in the same order between multiple query executions.
+If an order of rows is not uniquely set by the field in the ORDER BY clause, we don't have to guarantee returning the rows in the same order across multiple query executions.
    This applies even for one member cluster.
  - We may omit some optimizations like pushing LIMIT clause down in the query plan to minimize the query engine's runtime data set as early as possible.